rakytap/sequential-quantum-gate-decomposer/README.md

 The user should have read and write permissions on the path **path/to/qgd** (which can be for example /home/username/qgd).
 The flag **--enable-ffast-math** enables the compiler's floating-point optimization (which is usually enabled by default in Intel compilers settings).
 While in general this optimization is considered to be dangerous, in case of QGD it works well, the runtime performance is increased by 5-6 times due to this optimization.
-We notice, that the QGD Python interface does not support this optimization, it can be exploited only by the standalone C applications.
+We notice, that the QGD Python interface does not fully support this optimization resulting in lower performance than a standalone C applications.
 On the other hand, if one choses Intel compiler to built the QGD package, the following configuration settings should be invoked:

 $ ./configure --prefix=path/to/qgd --with-mkl CC=icc CXX=icpc